divio/divio-cloud-docs/how-to/configure-sass.rst

 In this example we will install, set up and run:

 * Node, the server-side JavaScript application framework
-* npm, the Node Package Manage
+* npm, the Node Package Manager
 * gulp, to build the Sass CSS

 ..  note::